deborah-idowu/My-Azure-APIM-Appservice/README.md

 _Since this codebase demonstrates a basic setup, several additional steps can be taken to configure the architecture for production.
 Some of the main considerations are listed below._

 -   Restrict traffic to only be routed through APIM
     -   As set up in this tutorial, the backend services communicate with API Management, but are still available on the internet.
-In a production scenario, you should restrict access to the backends so that traffic can be routed via the API Management instance.
+In a production scenario, you should restrict access to the backends so that traffic is only routed via the API Management instance.
 There are a variety of ways to achieve this, some of them being:
         -   [IP-based rules](https://learn.microsoft.com/en-us/azure/app-service/app-service-ip-restrictions?tabs=azurecli#set-an-ip-address-based-rule)
         -   [Client Certificate Authentication](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates)
         -   [Network-level security](https://github.com/mspnp/vnet-integrated-serverless-microservices/blob/main/docs/security_pattern.md)